A5hleyRich/delightful-downloads/readme.txt

 %category%
 display the first dedo category assigned to the download

+%tags%
+display a list of all dedo tags assigned to the download

 %count%
 The number of times the download has been downloaded.